How epilepsy can affect learning and the university experience

 The cause of your epilepsy

 There are lots of reasons why someone might have epilepsy.
 Causes of epilepsy vary from inherited conditions to head injuries.
-You may know why you have got epilepsy, or no cause may have been found for your epilepsy.
+You may or may not know why you have got epilepsy.

-If your epilepsy is the result of an illness or brain injury, sometimes referred to as symptomatic epilepsy, this cause itself could affect you.
-For example, a cause that affects the temporal lobe of your brain could affect your memory.
-The cause of your epilepsy could also affect your ability to concentrate, which is also an important part of learning.
+If your epilepsy is the result of an illness or brain injury, this cause itself could affect you.
+For example, a cause that affects the temporal lobe of your brain could affect your memory, or maybe the cause of your epilepsy could also affect your ability to concentrate.

 The impact of your seizures